I chose INSEAD partly because the school has such a good reputation for entrepreneurship!

-The students are smart – much more so than when I was at a top engineering school in Switzerland.
-And most of the faculty are at the top of their game.
+The students are smart and most of the faculty are at the top of their game.
 So far, I’ve met amazing people and made many close friends.
 It’s been an incredible personal and professional development.

 What is the highlight of your INSEAD experience so far?